Surgical Procedures: Oophorectomy

 - Do not drive while taking narcotic pain medication.

-- If you have constipation, you can make changes to your diet, increase your fluid intake, and take over-the-counter medication can be helpful.
+- If you have constipation, you can make changes to your diet, increase your fluid intake, and take over-the-counter medication.
 Straining to have a bowel movement should be avoided.

-- Avoid taking aspirin as it may cause bleeding.
+- Ask your provider if you should avoid taking aspirin as it may cause bleeding.

 What will I need at home?